It is essential to know how to increase your breast milk supply when pumping to give your baby the adequate nutrient required.

 Being away from your baby for too long can also cause a sudden decrease in milk supply.
 When you don’t breast your baby when he or she demands, can affect your milk supply negatively

-Nursing your baby, when he or she needs milk, is vital to the quality and quantity of milk production by the mother.
+Nursing your baby when he or she needs milk is vital to the mother’s quality and quantity of milk production.

-When you tend to control or limits the baby’s feeding process, this will have a negative effect on the milk production level.
+When you control or limit the baby’s feeding process, this will negatively affect the milk production level.